Max Factor and Television

 Green lipstick and rouge replace the customary red in make-up designed for actresses appearing in television broadcasts.
 The television camera, it is explained, does not record the red coloring in the human complexion, leaving the transmitted image flat and unnatural.
 When green is substituted, however, the lips and cheeks of a performer appear in accurate relation of tones with other facial features as the image is projected on the screen of the receiver.

-British television in the 1930s had to deal with issues not experienced by later broadcasters as the BBC was transmitting in two forms, one of which was partly mechanical – the Baird system.
-Their electronic systems were also using Image Iconoscope camera tubes – called Super-Emitron in Great Britain – which also had low line standards and fuzzy picture definition.
-As in America make-up was used to compensate for these issues.
+The British Broadcasting Corporation’s (BBC) London Television Service – a non commercial broadcaster – experienced similar problems in the early 1930s.
+However, it had to deal with issues not experienced by later broadcasters as it was experimenting with transmissions in two forms, one of which was partly mechanical – the Baird system which only produced images made up of 30-60 lines.
+The BBC’s early electronic systems also had low line standards which resulted in fuzzy pictures.
+As in America, make-up was used to compensate for these issues.

 Television